Trusted Expungement Lawyer in Nashville, TN

-Andrew C. Beasley, PLLC, will thoroughly examine your criminal record and determine if you are eligible for expungement, or sealing.
-Sealing your record does not erase it from existence.
-Instead, it seals or "expunges" the record from public access so that you are legally permitted to deny or not acknowledge any arrests or convictions when applying for specific jobs, housing, or education.
-If you require a criminal record seal or expungement in Nashville, Tennessee, our legal team can help.
+At Andrew C. Beasley, PLLC, we will carefully examine your criminal record to determine whether you are eligible for expungement or sealing.
+Sealing your record does not mean it disappears from existence.
+Instead, it restricts public access to your criminal record, allowing you to deny or not acknowledge any arrests or convictions when applying for jobs, housing, or education.

 Public access to criminal history records is available in Tennessee, so anyone with access to the internet can retrieve public data, including your criminal history information.
 Criminal history is defined as any record that is created when a subject is arrested and fingerprinted.
 It contains the disposition of the charge, including whether it's a conviction, acquittal, dismissal of charges before trial, or any other disposition.